TheFifthRider/simply-roleplaying-webapp/docs/setting_rules/alchemy.md

 >  * **Partially succeed:** create two doses with no complications.
 >  * **Fully succeed:** create three doses with no complications.
 >  * **Critically succeed:** create four doses with no complications.

+## Alchemy Tags

+Alchemy tags, just like other tags, can be applied to things when they are relevant.
+You can spend some downtime to research alchemy tags of ingredients that don't obviously have alchemy tags.

+In general, alchemy tags represent the properties that can be derived from the object.
+They can be as literal as tagging some wool as "fluffy", or as poetic as tagging cold iron with "lunafaction."
+Here are a list of a few alchemy tags to get you started:

+* A classical element (fire, earth, water, air)
+* Life
+* Death
+* Comfort
+* Ethereal
+* Magical
+* Social
+* Contention
+* Attraction
+* Relaxation